A7 medium tank

-The A7 Medium Tank, (Note: the A7 was the British General Staff number identifying the specification) (or Medium Tank A7), was a British experimental medium tank design of the period between the two World Wars.
+The A7 Medium Tank, (Note: the A7 was the British General Staff number identifying the specification) (or Medium Tank A7), was a British experimental medium tank design of the Interwar Period.

 Design and development

 The A7, known as the "14-tonner" was intended as a cheaper and lighter design to previous tanks, including the A6 Medium Tank, by not using separate machine gun turrets.

 They were designed under the Chief Superintendent of Design at the Royal Ordnance Factory, Woolwich, who built three prototypes.
 A7E1 and A7E2 were completed by end of 1929.
 They differed in the gearbox used; E1 had a 4-speed gearbox as used on the Medium Mk III, the E2 a Wilson planetary gearbox.
 They both used the 120 horsepower air-cooled Armstrong Siddeley engine.
 Both used epicyclic steering.
 The suspension was based on that of the Birch gun.

 Instead of machine gun turrets that the A6 had, a gunner with a Vickers Machine gun was placed next to the driver and behind the front plate.
 The crew was reduced to 5 people, with a 3-man turret.

 During trials, it became obvious that the designers of the tank had been optimistic in their speed estimations. it was supposed to be able to reach a speed of 40 km/h, but could not accelerate past 24 km/h.
 The suspension on the A7E1 was very poor, and while the spring suspension on the A7E2 was better, it frequently broke.
 The Vickers-Horstmann suspension was tested on the A6, and proposed for the A7E2, but this were abandoned as it was considered too heavy.
 The second prototype was abandoned in 1936.

 In January 1934 work was started on A7E3 which was required to be a "fast" tank and needed a more powerful powerplant.
 Instead of the air cooled Armstrong Siddeley engines, an engine of the Associated Equipment Company was chosen.
 However, one engine was not powerful enough so a second engine was installed to create a twin power plant.

 The A7E3 was built in May 1934, but did not begin testing until 1936.
 The first tests showed that the tank was superior to its predecessors.
 Its on road speed was increased to 39 km/h and its off-road speed was increased to 26 km/h.
 However, the brakes were very unreliable and eventually the suspension completely failed.

 It was attempted to install a Liberty L-12 engine onto the tank, to massively increase the speed, but this did not work with the suspension.
 In 1937, work on the A7E3 was ended.